n00b69/woa-alphaplus/guide/update.md

 > Unpack the driver archive, then open the `OfflineUpdater.cmd` file

 > Enter the drive letter of `Windows`, which should be X, then press enter

 #### Reboot your device
 > Once the drivers have finished installing

-## Finished!

-## Method 2: online method
-> This does not require a PC, but may fail if driver signatures change

-#### Installing drivers
-> Download and extract the drivers archive onto your LG G8x while in Windows, then run the `OnlineUpdater.cmd` file

-#### Reboot your device
-> Once the drivers have finished installing